|

 If you were to use this form

 as is, your piece would come out too tight.
-Use an index card
+It would never flatten and you'd end up with a permanent TUBE.

 (like a recipe card or use the inserts in magazines, you know